-- Intel VTune Amplifier 2017 for Systems Update 1 or later is required for visualizing and analyzing Intel SoC Watch v2.6.1 PWR files.
-We recommend using the latest version of Intel VTune Amplifier, currently Intel VTune Amplifier 2018. - If the bandwidth is 0 Mb throughout the collection for a particular bandwidth type, Intel VTune Amplifier will not show a timeline entry for it.
+- Intel VTune Amplifier 2017 for Systems Update 1 or later is required for visualizing and analyzing Intel SoC Watch v2.9.0 PWR files.
+We recommend using the latest version of Intel VTune Amplifier, currently Intel VTune Amplifier 2019 Update 2. - If the bandwidth is 0 Mb throughout the collection for a particular bandwidth type, Intel VTune Amplifier will not show a timeline entry for it.
 The timeline is shown only if there is at least one non-zero value. - Sometimes the summary CSV results produced by Intel SoC Watch do not match exactly the summary results shown by Intel VTune Amplifier even though they represent the same collection.
 For example, the summary CSV file may report a specific cpu-pstate residency of 50.78% and Intel VTune Amplifier may report the same cpu-pstate residency as 50.8%. - Intel VTune Amplifier currently does not support bandwidth ranges used for ReadPartial and WritePartial.
-In order to keep the visualization consistent with Intel SoC Watch v1.x, Intel VTune Amplifier uses the upper bound of the range to visualize the bandwidth. - The Intel SoC Watch v2.6.1 ddr-bw feature measures both bandwidth and bandwidth requests on Intel platforms code named Haswell, Broadwell, and Skylake.
-When this data is imported and visualized with older versions of Intel VTune Amplifier, only actual bandwidth is shown. - The minimum and average calculations displayed in the grid for Sampled Value metrics don't take 0 values into consideration in older versions of Intel VTune Amplifier.
+In order to keep the visualization consistent with Intel SoC Watch v1.x, Intel VTune Amplifier uses the upper bound of the range to visualize the bandwidth. - The minimum and average calculations displayed in the grid for Sampled Value metrics don't take 0 values into consideration in older versions of Intel VTune Amplifier.
 For example, Sampled Graphics P-States minimum values may show a value higher than 0 Mhz even when some samples have 0 Mhz values.
-This in turn affects the average value calculation. - VTune Amplifier reports the following error if the .pwr file being imported includes too many metrics: Error 0x4000002a (Database interface error) Precompute error.
+This in turn affects the average value calculation.